Understanding different data sources and how to use them in your venue

 Well, besides the evident and wide-spread claim that tells us 'knowledge is power', here's why:

-Data acts as the fuel to help you navigate your mission.
+Data acts as the fuel to help you navigate your mission

 To make impactful decisions, well-founded feedback should always serve as the leading influence of decision-making, no matter if it's collected face-to-face or digitally.
 Data can help you make decisions such as whether you shift from one price to another, or whether you should design a new roller coaster over a maze, build a food court instead of a playground, or promote a certain experience package over others.

-However, at this point in time, this feedback is not just useful to implement a higher degree of personalization towards your audience; but more of a necessity when it comes to meeting the current demands of customers who expect consistent and tailored experiences across all channels.
+However, at this point in time, this feedback is not just useful to implement a higher degree of personalisation towards your audience; but more of a necessity when it comes to meeting the current demands of customers who expect consistent and tailored experiences across all channels.

 This subsumes in their digital journey, all the way from their ticket purchase on your website up to their on-site experience in your venue.
-One after another, we see numerous venues using their data to offer an improved experience by optimizing park maps or offering upsells and push notifications via their own mobile application.
+One after another, we see numerous venues using their data to offer an improved experience by optimising park maps or offering upsells and push notifications via their own mobile application.

 Truly understanding your data, where it comes from, how you store and use it also delivers you and your customers with a great deal of security.
 Why and how that is, we will demonstrate to you by explaining why now, more than ever, it matters where your data comes from.